postageapp/skein/README.md

 and a Ruby driver for AMQP like [Bunny](http://rubybunny.info) or [March Hare](http://rubymarchhare.info).

-Both jRuby and MRI Ruby are supported.
+Both JRuby and MRI Ruby are supported with the appropriate driver.

 ## Installation